-In this section, we will talk about various photographers who have left their mark on the landscape photography universe.
-We believe that knowing the work of these will help you train your eye and establish the foundations to build your own style.
+This section will talk about various photographers who have left their mark on the landscape photography universe.
+We believe that knowing these will help you train your eye and establish the foundations to build your style.

-- Ansel Adams : One of the most important photographers when it comes to this genre.
+- Ansel Adams: One of the most critical photographers when it comes to this genre.
 The photographic series that catapulted him to fame was made in the national parks of the United States.
 Work that, today, continues to inspire thousands of people.

-- Edward Weston : With this photographer you will learn that the simple can also be very beautiful.
-This lens artist stood out for taking close-ups of natural elements, a fact that gave such objects an unusual appearance.
+- Edward Weston: With this photographer, you will learn that the simple can also be very beautiful.
+This lens artist stood out for taking close-ups of natural elements, which gave such objects an unusual appearance.

-- Robert Adams : This photographer will show you that the social and ecological can be present in a landscape photography.
-This artist, since 1960, has been in charge of portraying how the landscape of the western United States has been changing thanks to industrial expansion.
+- Robert Adams: This photographer will show you that the social and ecological can be present in landscape photography.
+Since 1960, this artist has been in charge of portraying how the landscape of the western United States has been changing thanks to industrial expansion.

-- John Pfahl : Altered Landscape is his best-known photographic series.
-In it he stood out for altering various landscapes by adding meshes, lines or points at the time of taking the shot.
+- John Pfahl: Altered Landscape is his best-known photographic series.
+He stood out for altering various landscapes by adding meshes, lines, or points at the time of taking the shot.

-- Jerry Uelsmann : This photographer makes photomontages in which the landscape plays a fundamental role.
+- Jerry Uelsmann: This photographer makes photomontages in which the landscape plays a fundamental role.
 Surreal elements can be seen in his photographs that help him to show his peculiar vision of reality.
-With it, you will know that it is possible to print your own style through editing.
+With it, you will know that it is possible to print your style through editing.

-- Ted Gore : He has specialized in portraying landscapes in an unconventional way, currently he is in the city of California.
+- Ted Gore: He has specialized in unconventionally portraying landscapes; currently, he is in California.

 What equipment and accessories do you need?

-To take a quality landscape photograph, in addition to your camera, you will need other elements that will help you to capture your images with greater precision.
+To take a quality landscape photographs, in addition to your camera, you will need other elements that will help you to capture your images with greater precision.

-- A camera that allows you to make manual adjustments, it can be from a reflex camera to a mobile with a good camera .
+- A camera that allows you to make manual adjustments can be from a reflex camera to mobile with a good camera.

-- Backup batteries in case you need them, especially if you are going to record video or take pictures of stars .
+- Backup batteries if you need them, mainly if you will record video or take pictures of stars.

 - Memory cards.

-- ND filters and polarizer to achieve more striking effects, reduce reflections or achieve more spectacular skies.
+- ND filters and polarizers to achieve more striking effects, reduce reflections or achieve more spectacular skies.

 - Trigger cable with intervalometer function like these or the phone if your camera has a connection.

-Okay, now that you’ve been inspired and have the basic gear, it’s time to practice.
+Okay, now that you’ve been inspired and have the necessary gear, it’s time to practice.